 COVID-19 Response and Changes - FAQ

-A: Due to the ongoing social distancing rules imposed by state and federal governments in response to COVID-19, we will continue to deliver a mix of on-campus and online classes in Trimester 1.
-Trimester 1 starts on Monday 22 March and re-enrolments for current students are currently open.
+A: A: Due to the ongoing social distancing rules imposed by state and federal governments in response to COVID-19, we will continue to deliver a mix of on-campus and online classes in Trimester 3.
+Trimester 3 will start on Monday 15 November.

 A: Currently the state and federal governments are recommending clear social distancing guidelines for indoor spaces.
 These guidelines limit the number of classes we can deliver on campus, as well as the number of students in each room to ensure our safety and wellbeing.
 This has resulted in a limited number of on-campus classes being available since we are legally restricted not only by the number of students we’re permitted to have in each classroom but also the maximum number we can have on the entire floor at any one time.
 It is vital that we follow all the precautions we’ve put in place on campus to ensure we keep the KBS community safe.